An Open and Affirming Congregation

 Then began the rapid growth of the North Beverly community.
 To meet this challenge, the pastor and church members in the 1950s carried through the doubling of the physical plant.
 The breaking of the ground, the laying of the cornerstone, the setting of the new steeple, and the 300th celebration are events fresh in the memory of many of us.

-In July 2018 the church called Rev. Fred Meade to be our Designated Term Pastor.
 For a more detailed description of the church history click here.